Cape Town Travel Information

 Most large corporations, as well as the banking and financial sector, still adopt relatively formal business practices, whereas other companies and work environments enjoy more relaxed and personable atmospheres.
 Clear management hierarchies and respect for senior executives and colleagues are of paramount importance.
 However, business exchanges and decision-making processes often take on an egalitarian aspect.
 As with most countries, punctuality is highly regarded.
 However, government officials are notorious for their tardiness when it comes to keeping time.
 Dress codes tend to be conservative, but not overly formal.
 Suits are the exception more than the rule, but dressing stylishly will always count in your favour.
 It is best to dress formally for initial meetings.

-Travellers to South Africa do not have to pay duty on 400 cigarettes, 50 cigars and 250g of tobacco; 2 litres wine and 1 litre spirits; perfume up to 50ml and 250ml eau de toilette; and other goods to the value of R3,000.
-All other goods brought in from abroad by South African residents must be declared on arrival.
-These will be subject to import duties.
-For goods to be re-imported, travellers must complete a DA65 or NEP-form that is issued on departure.
-Prohibited items include meat and dairy products, all medication except for personal consumption, flick knives, ammunition, explosives and pornography containing minors and bestiality.
+Travellers to South Africa do not have to pay duty on 200 cigarettes, 20 cigars and 250g of tobacco; 2 litres wine and 1 litre spirits; perfume up to 50ml and 250ml eau de toilette; and other goods to the value of ZAR 5,000 per person.

 Our Travel Expert